PHERAstar FSX

 The measurement of HTRF assays is predominantly performed on microplate readers.
 Assay detection requires a microplate reader with TRF detection mode and the capability to measure two emission channels in one run, either sequentially or simultaneously.

-As this technology is mainly used in high-throughput drug screening, HTRF plate readers should be compatible with 384 and 1536 well plates.
+As this technology is mainly used in high-throughput drug screening, HTRF plate readers should be compatible with 384- and 1536-well plates.
 The HTRF plate reader basic setup consists of a light source, excitation and emission filters for wavelength selection, and a photomultiplier tube (PMT) detector.

 The TRF laser on the PHERAstar FSX with a flash frequency of 60 Hertz provides a significant speed advantage for TR-FRET- and HTRF-based detection.
-It allows the measurement of a full 1536 well plate in only 36 seconds while still keeping a Z´ > 0.8 for cell and biochemical assays (fig.6).
+It allows the measurement of a full 1536-well plate in only 36 seconds while still keeping a Z´ > 0.8 for cell and biochemical assays (Fig.6).
 This is extensively discussed in the application note “Cellular and biochemical HTRF assays measured in 1536-well microplates”.

 On the PHERAstar FSX reader, photon-counting detection allows the measurement and display of the emission decay curve with a time resolution of 2 microseconds.
-This unique feature called Decay Curve Monitoring simplifies time-resolved fluorescence assay development, helping to optimize timing parameters and thus improving detection and reducing background noise.
+This unique feature called Decay Curve Monitoring simplifies TRF assay development, helping to optimize timing parameters and thus improving detection and reducing background noise.
 Combined with the Integration Wizard, Decay Curve Monitoring offers a platform for the optimization of TR-FRET assays.
 These solutions are very helpful in assay development and when running in-house TR-FRET assays.

-On the PHERAstar FSX, the Simultaneous Dual Emission (SDE) detection system uses two matched PMTs for the concurrent measurement of the 2 emission wavelengths, substantially reducing plate read times by half and increasing throughput.
+The Simultaneous Dual Emission (SDE) detection system on the PHERAstar FSX uses two matched PMTs for the concurrent measurement of the two emission wavelengths, substantially reducing plate read times by half and increasing throughput.
 SDE also corrects any variation due to differences in well volumes, concentrations, or fluctuations in excitation energy.
-This ensures improved sensitivity and lower %CVs compared with other readers.
+This ensures improved sensitivity and lower the coefficient of variation (%CVs) compared with other readers.
 SDE single-channel measurements are then combined for the ratiometric calculation of the results from both emission channels.

 Assay downscaling or miniaturization is a key step in drug screening.
 Its goal is the reduction of sample volumes to save on reagents and time while maintaining reliability, robustness, and reproducibility.
-Although 384 and 1536 well formats are the most commonly used, assays could even be downscaled to 3456 well plates.
+Although 384- and 1536-well formats are the most commonly used, assays could even be downscaled to 3456-well plates.

-In our scientific talk “Successfully downscaling screening assays: Servier´s experience“, we present a case study where the use of the PHERAstar FSX high-throughput plate reader significantly contributed to the miniaturization of a HTRF assay from the 384 to the 1536 well format.
+In our scientific talk “Successfully downscaling screening assays: Servier´s experience“, we present a case study where the use of the PHERAstar FSX high-throughput plate reader significantly contributed to the miniaturization of a HTRF assay from the 384- to the 1536- well format.
 On the PHERAstar FSX, assay miniaturization was combined with “on-the-fly” detection (only one flash per well) and the further dilution of reagents.
 This resulted in high-quality Z´ values and a significant reduction in reagent usage and time.

 Additionally, it is suitable for most cell-based procedures, allowing measurements of the cell lysate in the presence of a cell culture medium.